Asbestos Removal & Environmental Management (PTY) LTD

 Certifications

-Registered Asbestos Contractor registered with the National Department of Employment and Labour registration nr RAC/OHH-C217/2022.
+Registered Asbestos Contractor registered with the National Department of Employment and Labour Certificate number 2025RAC/CI-230 (Level 3).

 Letter of Good Standing Department of Labour registration nr 990001403079.